by PDebord and JSAGL

 “And they made no move to stop you or aid Darkseid?”

-“None at all.
+“None whatsoever.
 It was all very strange.
 When I tried checking them with my x-ray vision, there was some kind of interference that seemed magical in nature.
 They then just vanished in Doctor Fate’s portal, supposedly back to Earth-Two.”

 “Thank you for informing me, Kal.
 It is very strange, indeed.”